codemagic-ci-cd/codemagic-docs/content/getting-started/building-a-cordova-app.md

 To build, code sign, and publish Cordova Android and iOS apps:

 * All Android apps need to be signed before release.
-See [Android codesigning docs](../code-signing/android-code-signing/) or the sample workflow below for more details.
+See the [Android codesigning docs](../code-signing/android-code-signing/) or the sample workflow below for more details.
 * All iOS apps need to be signed before release.
-See [iOS codesigning docs](../code-signing/ios-code-signing/) or the sample workflow below for more details.
+See the [iOS codesigning docs](../code-signing/ios-code-signing/) or the sample workflow below for more details.
 * All generated artifacts can be published to external services, such as email, Slack, and Google Play.
 The list of available integrations and script examples can be found in [publishing and deployment](../publishing-yaml/distribution/).